Canon 70D vs Leica X-U Typ 113

 It is notable that the 70D has a microphone port, which is missing on the X-U Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 70D and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+Both the 70D and the X-U Typ 113 have been discontinued, but can regularly be found used on ebay.
 The 70D was replaced by the Canon 80D, while the X-U Typ 113 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 70D Manual (free pdf) or the online Leica X-U Typ 113 Manual.
+Further information on the features and operation of the 70D and X-U Typ 113 can be found, respectively, in the Canon 70D Manual (free pdf) or the online Leica X-U Typ 113 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 70D and the Leica X-U Typ 113?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.